A Machine-Learning Framework for Efficient Ring-Polymer Instanton Rate Calculations

 \subsubsection{GPR Hyperparameter Optimization}

 Although GPR can accelerate instanton path optimization and instanton rate calculations, it also introduces non-negligible computational overhead.
 In particular, the optimization of GPR hyperparameters is computationally inefficient, and this bottleneck becomes more severe when Hessians are included in the GPR model.
-To address this challenge, we introduce an efficient GPR training protocol, which integrates (i) physically motivated kernel lengthscale prior, (ii) Hessian-free hyperparameter optimization and (iii) Blackbox Matrix Matrix Multiplication (BBMM) approach implemented in GPyTorch and employ GPU hardware to accelerate GPR model optimization \cite{gpytorch2018}.
+To address this challenge, we introduce an efficient GPR training protocol, which integrates (i) physically motivated kernel lengthscale prior, (ii) Hessian-free hyperparameter optimization and (iii) Blackbox Matrix Matrix Multiplication (BBMM) accelerated by GPU hardware.
+This approach improves GPR model convergence and accelerates training by two orders of magnitude.

 When applying GPR method to model potentials, gradients and Hessians in high dimensional spaces, the scales of gradients and Hessians can span several orders of magnitudes across dimensions.
 Ignoring this anisotropy in the modeling can lead to numerical instability and difficulties in model training.
 To compensate for scale disparities, the kernel lengthscale $l_{i}$ is chosen to be inversely proportional to the corresponding force magnitudes.
 Incorporating this physically motivated relations into GPR priors improves numerical stability and accelerates the model training.
 See Appendix \ref{Appendix:Kernel Lengtscale} for detailed discussion of the procedure.

 The performance of the GPR model is not sensitive to hyperparameters, as long as they are in a reasonable range.
 Training GPR model with only potential energies and gradients is sufficient to achieve convergence to appropriate hyperparameter values, with the exception of the Hessian noise parameter $\sigma_{H}^{2}$, whose optimal value can be determined straightforwardly through a small number of trail evaluations.
 The optimized hyperparameters are subsequently used to construct the full covariance matrix involving potential, gradient and Hessian observables.
 The Hessian data are still essential for accurate Hessian predictions, however, they are excluded in the model training stage to reduce the computational cost.

 Furthermore, we adopt the GPU enhanced Blackbox Matrix Matrix Multiplication (BBMM) approach implemented in GPyTorch to accelerate GPR model optimization \cite{gpytorch2018}.